nsdf-fabric/nsdf-web/events.md

 ---

+#  NSDF Summit on Federated Autonomous Science

+**Date** Monday, October 19, 2026

+**Location** Illini Center, Chicago, Illinois, USA

+**Organizers** Michela Taufer, University of Tennessee, Knoxville; Valerio Pascucci, University of Utah

+**Event Held** in conjunction with PACT 2026

+**The AI Advantage for Collaborative Research Facilities**

+The National Science Data Fabric will host a one-day working summit on federated data infrastructures, autonomous AI, and collaborative research facilities.
+The summit will bring together leaders from academia, national laboratories, industry, government, and research facilities to identify shared needs, technology gaps, and opportunities for collaboration.
+Discussions will focus on materials science and manufacturing, energy and power systems, and medicine, as well as cross-cutting challenges in data, AI, computing, interoperability, security, governance, policy, and regulation.

+<a href="nsdf-summit26">Read the Call for Participation and express your interest</a>

 # NSDF Distinguished Speaker Series - May 2, 2024, at 12pm ET / 11am CT / 10am MT / 9am PT

 {% include_relative nsdf-seminar-series-hauser.body.md %}